 Although we do not give out e-mail addresses, we will forward a request to a particular person so that he/she can decide whether or not to respond.
 If you send such a message, make sure you give ICSA permission to forward your message to the appropriate person(s).

 ICSA’s Research Committee runs a preconference workshop for researchers prior to ICSA’s annual conference.
 Members of the broader research network also communicate informally about research studies and plans.
 Students, in particular, can get advice and guidance.

 ICSA also can sometimes help researchers obtain subjects for their studies.

-Researchers may present their findings at ICSA conferences and submit articles to its academic journal, International Journal of Cultic Studies or its magazine, ICSA Today.
+Researchers may present their findings at ICSA conferences and submit articles to its academic journal, International Journal of Coercion, Abuse, and Manipulation (IJCAM) or its magazine, ICSA Today.

 Opportunities to Present

 Attend and/or present at ICSA local meetings, webinars, special events, workshops, and conferences.